New antidepressants: tackling treatment resistant depression

 Moreover, depression may have additional biological causes that are not yet fully understood.
 For example, recent research has found that serotonin levels, as well as norepinephrine levels, might not be the main or only causes of depression – as was originally thought – which could be the reason that medications such as SSRIs and SNRIs might be ineffective for some people.

-How do new antidepressants differ from more traditional types?
+How do new antidepressants work?

 After a long period of stagnation, in which no new classes of antidepressants were approved, the U.S. Food and Drug Administration (FDA) approval of esketamine (with the brand name Spravato) in 2019, gave hope to people who had not been responding to more traditional antidepressants.